MikeMaximus/gbm/GBM/readme.txt

 - Fixed a rare detection issue that caused GBM repeatedly detect the same process when an unexpected error occurs while waiting for it to end.
 - The "Last Action" field on the main form now uses the regional setting for "Short Time" instead of being set to a specific format.
 - Fixed the "Limit" field always displaying zero on the Game Manager.
+- Fixed various small issues with the user interface.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html